 History of Present Illness:

 A man in his mid-60’s with a history of HTN and alcohol abuse is brought to the hospital by medics for generalized weakness.
-He says he had “a little drink”
+He says tonight he had “just one little drink”

 Vital Signs & Physical Exam: